-In the following, I will introduce you to the 2 pillars of diet success.
-Two pillars that will help you take charge of your nutrition and dominate your physique goals.
+In the following, I will introduce to you the 2 pillars of diet success.
+Two pillars that will help you take charge of your nutrition and dominate your physique goals once and for all.

 Whether you want to lose or gain weight, master the 2 pillars of diet success and enjoy absolute control over the way you look and perform in and out of the gym.